Design Handoff 101: How to handoff designs to developers

 Design handoff as a process has evolved and the way we think about it has to evolve too.
 While using your design tool for design handoff is better than how things used to be with redlining and local design files, your team can do even better.
 That's especially true across things like design documentation, managing cross-team workflows, and scaling product development, which Zeplin is purpose-built for.

-Using Zeplin for design handoff and as your central space for Design Delivery saves time and headache for both designers and developers, while ensuring what developers build is exactly what designers intended.
+Using Zeplin for design handoff and as your central space for design delivery saves time and headache for both designers and developers, while ensuring what developers build is exactly what designers intended.

 Fin